‘We Buy Any House’ Companies: How Do They Work & Should You Use Them?

 Are they NABP approved and regulated?

-Any company looking to buy your home should absolutely be a member of the NAPB (National Association of Property Buyers) and the Property Ombudsman as a minimum, and you should also look for other trademarks and regulatory bodies that you can trust. for example, we’re very proud that Good Move are the most regulated property buyers operating in the ‘Quick House Sale’ industry, regulated by the NAPB but also by the National Association of Estate Agents, RICS (the Royal Institution of Chartered Surveyors), the Property Ombusdman, and the Approved Code of Trading Standards.
+Any company looking to buy your home should absolutely be a member of the NAPB (National Association of Property Buyers) and the Property Ombudsman as a minimum, and you should also look for other trademarks and regulatory bodies that you can trust. for example, we’re very proud that Good Move are the most regulated property buyers operating in the ‘Quick House Sale’ industry, regulated by the NAPB but also by the RICS (the Royal Institution of Chartered Surveyors), the Property Ombusdman, and the Approved Code of Trading Standards.

 We Buy Any House reviews